LinklaterM/Seabed-Landforms-Classification-Toolset/README.md

 Other toolsets utilised by the Seabed Landform Classification Toolset include:
 Benthic Terrain Modeler: Walbridge, S., Slocum, N., Pobuda, M., and Wright, D. J. (2018).
 Unified geomorphological analysis workflows with Benthic Terrain Modeler.
 Geosciences 8, 94.
 Geomorphometry and Gradients Metrics Toolbox: Evans, J., Oakleaf, J., and Cushman, S. (2014).
 An ArcGIS Toolbox for Surface Gradient and Geomorphometric Modeling, Version 2.0-0. https://github.com/jeffreyevans/GradientMetrics.

+Update 25/11/2023 - Added citation of Linklater et al.(2023) to documentation Update 25/02/2024 - Updated "PrelimLandforms.lyr" symbology file.
+Colour scheme was previously applied to the "LAND_2" field.
+New update applies colour scheme to "Prelim_Land" field as this is the correct field for editing.
+		  - Updated NSW Government department name from "NSW Department of Planning and Environment" to "NSW Department of Climate Change, Energy, the Environment and Water" to reflect department changes.